 )

-That is it.
-Existing OpenAI tooling — LangChain, LlamaIndex, Continue, Cursor, whatever you have — works unchanged after pointing the base URL at Eldric.
+Existing tooling — LangChain, LlamaIndex, Continue, Cursor, anything that consumes the OpenAI API — works after pointing the base URL at Eldric.

 Build a multi-step ReAct loop with /api/v1/agent/chat.
 Decompose complex queries with /api/v1/agent/decompose.
 Run multiple agents in parallel with /api/v1/agent/multi.